TOGoS/TMCMG/README.md

 # TOGoS's Minecraft Map Generator

-TOGoS's Minecraft Map Generator (TMCMG) is a Java application for generating terrain data (chunk files) for Minecraft Alpha based on user-defined terrain functions.
+TOGoS's Minecraft Map Generator (TMCMG) is a Java application for generating terrain data for Minecraft based on stateless user-defined height and material functions.
 It includes a GUI for previewing the generated terrain before exporting it, and can also be run from the command-line.